-During the warmer months, a zoo train runs between the Tirolerhof and the zoo’s central pavilion.
-A ticket cost €2 for adults and €1 for children at the time of writing.
+During the warmer seasons, a zoo train runs between the Tirolerhof and the elephant house.

-A booth between the hippos and big cats hires out little pull-along open-top wagons for a small fee (€2 when I visited) and picture ID as a deposit.
+A booth just north of the hippo house hires out little pull-along open-top wagons for a small fee (€2 when I visited) and €10 as a deposit.

 The big cat enclosure

 (Here be cats)